pratikunterwegs/klepto-move-evol/README.md

 ## Analysis Functions

-The simulation data are summarised by a series of `R` functions, and this repository is configured to be an `R` package that can be built (`devtools::build`) and installed (`devtools::install`).
+The simulation data are summarised by a series of `R` functions, and this repository is configured to be an `R` package, whose functions can be accessed using `devtools::load_all`.
 These functions are in the directory `R/`, and are documented in the directory `man/`.

-- `R/fun_functional_response.R`

-    - `bin_vec` Function to bin numeric vectors.

-    - `do_read_data` Function to get the cell specific, per-timestep value of a single variable in each of the generations queried. _Not used in this manuscript_.

-    - `get_intake_variance` Get variance in intake per strategy. _Not used here._

-    - `get_functional_response` Get the intake per strategy over cells, grouped by number of items and number of individuals.
+**Do not build the project using `devtools::build()`!** This will attempt to load data from `data` into the package, which **will** fail due to the data's size.

+- `R/fun_get_scaled_wts.R` contains `get_scaled_move_prefs`, which returns the movement strategies of a number of individuals from specific generations and simulations.

 - `R/fun_get_strategy_gen.R` contains `get_strategy_gen`, which gets the per-generation 'activity budget' from the data.

-- `R/fun_potential_intake.R` A small function to get the probability of finding (not acquiring!) a food item on a cell with _N_ items.

 - `R/fun_read_land.R`

     - `read_landscape` Function to fully or partially read in a `.png` 'ecological snapshot' exported from the simulation, and return the individuals or items per cell; the `type` option allow for raw counts (`items`) or the two-dimensional gradient (`gradient`).

-    - `get_layer_variance` Function to read in specific layers from an ecological snapshot, and get the variance in values.
+    - `get_layer_variance` Function to read in specific layers from an ecological snapshot, and get the variance in values. _Not used in this project_.

 - `R/fun_syndrome.R` contains a function, `get_pref_handler_by_strat` to determine how handler preference (or another decision making weight) varies by competition strategy.

 - `R/fun_theme.R` defines a custom theme for the figures.

 - `R/fun_weight_evo.R`

-    - `prepare_extractor` A function to prepare the extractor program. _Not used here._

     - `get_generation_data` Gets data for a single generation from a single simulation replicate output.